RAF Search and Rescue Force: Privatisation and disbandment

-In 2006, the government announced controversial plans to effectively privatise provision of search and rescue helicopters in order to replace the ageing Sea Kings, although they have suggested that crews may, at least partially, still be made up of military personnel.
+In 2006, the government announced controversial plans to effectively privatise provision of search and rescue helicopters in order to replace the ageing Sea Kings, although it was suggested that crews could, at least partially, still be made up of military personnel.

 In February 2010, Soteria SAR was announced as the 'preferred bidder' for the UK SAR programme.
 On 8 February 2011, days before the contract was due to be signed, the UK Government halted the process after Soteria admitted that it had unauthorised access to commercially sensitive information regarding the programme.

-While this contract is being renegotiated, a 'gap' contract was tendered for the existing Maritime and Coastguard Agency (MCA) bases, and in February 2012, it was announced that Bristow Helicopters would take over the running of Stornoway and Sumburgh using Sikorsky S-92s, and that Portland and Lee on Solent would be retained by CHC Helicopter using AgustaWestland AW139s.
+While this contract was being renegotiated, a 'gap' contract was tendered for the existing Maritime and Coastguard Agency (MCA) bases, and in February 2012, it was announced that Bristow Helicopters would take over the running of Stornoway and Sumburgh using Sikorsky S-92s, and that Portland and Lee on Solent would be retained by CHC Helicopter using AgustaWestland AW139s.

 In March 2013, the Department for Transport announced that it had signed a contract with Bristow Helicopters to provide search and rescue helicopter services in the UK with operations commencing progressively from 2015.
-The new service was fully operational across the United Kingdom by May 2019, and will use AgustaWestland AW189 and Sikorsky S-92 based at ten locations around the UK.
+The new service was fully operational across the United Kingdom by May 2019, and uses AgustaWestland AW189s and Sikorsky S-92s based at ten locations around the UK.